aboutlo/async-memo-ize/README.md

 ## TODO
 - Calculate at runtime a safe default for SimpleCache max
 - Decide if or not to implement .entries() and .size on RedisCache
+- Evaluate to create an ES5 compatible version

 Reminder for SimpleCache max